 Logs will be directed to the Analytics server instead of the docker logging driver.
 All logs will be stored in the local database under the

 The local development environment is not as feature-complete as the Supabase Platform.
 Here are some of the differences:

-- You cannot update your project settings in the Dashboard—this must be done using the CLI.
+- You cannot update your project settings in the Dashboard.
+This must be done using the local config file.